Thursday, August 25, 2016

 Proportion of atheists and agnostics around the world

-So I say I'm an atheist because I want potential clients to understand where I'm coming from.
+So, I say I'm an atheist because I want potential clients to understand where I'm coming from.

 You see, when it comes to therapy, it's not my beliefs that count.
 If you come to me and tell me your marriage is in trouble, but your religion forbids divorce, that's just another parameter we work with.
 My opinion about marriage or divorce doesn't come into the picture at all.
-All that matters are your beliefs.
+What matters are your beliefs.

 I'm not saying I can work with anyone.
-When the gap is too wide, and it becomes too difficult to understand each other, then the prospect for healthy change is too narrow.
+When the gap is too wide, and it becomes too difficult to truly understand each other, then the prospect for healthy change is too narrow.

 Friday, August 5, 2016